Drunk Instagramming Is The New Drunk Texting

 Advertisement

-Dr Cyrus Abbasian is a psychiatrist specialising in alcohol addiction, and far from seeing it as harmless, he urges people to refrain from posting while drinking.
+Dr. Cyrus Abbasian is a psychiatrist specializing in alcohol addiction and far from seeing it as harmless, he urges people to refrain from posting while drinking.

-Perhaps this isn't something we think about enough because live-streaming our lives has become so normalised.
+Perhaps this isn't something we think about enough because livestreaming our lives has become so normalized.
 We also dismiss being wasted and laugh it off.
-But when substances and social media meet, we risk telling others more than we realise: where we are, how intoxicated we are and which substances we've consumed.
+But when substances and social media meet, we risk telling others more than we realize: where we are, how intoxicated we are and which substances we've consumed.
 Tahmina, if she had been sober, would never have posted about drug use.

-Dr Abbasian explains that people disinhibited by alcohol are likely to post inappropriate content.
-“Often, they regret this after having sobered up and deleted to cover their tracks,” he says.
+Dr. Abbasian explains that people disinhibited by alcohol are likely to post inappropriate content.
+“Often they regret this after having sobered up and delete to cover their tracks,” he says.
 This chimes with both Georgie and Tahmina’s experiences.
 “I’m currently just pretending it didn’t happen,” Georgie tells me, while Tahmina recalls how she swiftly removed all evidence of her drunk Instagramming spree.
-“I couldn’t even look at my DMs [after New Year's Eve] — there was over one full page of messages to different people, and I just handed it to my friend in the morning and was like, ‘Delete them all, please’.”
+“I couldn’t even look at my DMs [after New Year's Eve] – there was over one full page of messages to different people and I just handed it to my friend in the morning and was like, ‘Delete them all please’.”

 Advertisement